Charles Spalding: Improvements to Halley's diving bell

 Spalding's introduction to diving was more the result of necessity than choice.
 Heavily invested in the brig Peggy, Spalding suffered a severe financial blow when she sank en route to Scotland at the Farne Islands on 4 December 1774.
 Elected by his Edinburgh trade guild to recover as many goods as possible, Spalding came up with the idea of diving to the wreck.

 The prevailing diving bell design in 1775 was that of Dr. Edmond Halley (1656–1742), who had computed the orbit of the comet named for him.
 Using his background in mechanics, Spalding read every book he could find on the design of Halley's diving bell, eventually proceeding to trial dives in the port of Leith, Dunbar Bay and at Dundee.
 Based on these trials, Spalding determined that Halley's design had weaknesses that added unnecessary risk to the divers.
 To correct the deficiencies, Spalding added a system of balance-weights to ease the raising and lowering of the bell, along with a series of ropes for signalling the surface crew.
 The redesigned diving bell weighed 200 lb and could accommodate two divers.
 Spalding also added ropes inside in the bell as seats and thick glass windows to admit light.

 Spalding never recovered any of his own cargo from the wreck of the Peggy.
 However, in 1776 Spalding was recognised by The Society for the Encouragement of Arts, Manufactures and Commerce, London, with a nominal monetary award for his modified diving bell design.

 With this success, Spalding founded Spalding & Co. of Edinburgh for his diving operations.
-Spalding was assisted in his diving efforts by his brother Thomas (b.
-1740), George Small, who was married to Spalding's sister Ann, and his nephew, Ebenezer Watson.
+Spalding was assisted in his diving efforts by his brother Thomas (born 1740), George Small, who was married to Spalding's sister Ann, and his nephew, Ebenezer Watson.